×

 I didn’t want to apologize for singing loudly and annoying everyone, but I convinced myself it was the right thing to do.

-• To hurt.
 If I say “I hurt myself when I fell,” it means that I became injured when I fell.
-You can injure yourself or hurt yourself without having done it on purpose!
+You can injure yourself or hurt yourself without meaning to.
 There are other reflexive verbs having to do with being harmed.
 A person can cut themselves or kill themselves (this last one’s usually understood to be done on purpose, and is the same as “commit suicide”).

 When I tried to stand on my chair, I lost my balance and injured myself